-• For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, any employee who is a non-resident alien who received no earned income which constitutes income from services performed within the United States.
+- For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, any employee who is a non-resident alien who received no earned income which constitutes income from services performed within the United States. - For purposes of Elective Deferral Contributions, Employer Matching Contributions and Non-Elective Contributions, the term "Eligible Employee" will not include: co-ops.